Sliding Dumbbell Method to search for the CME in heavy ion collisions: Results and Discussion

 \section{Results and Discussion}

-The centrality dependences of the 2-particle $\delta$ correlator for different charge combinations for AMPT and CME samples are shown in Fig.\ref{fig2} (Left).
-As the correlation values are quite small for the default AMPT, so y-axes with magnified scales are given on the right hand sides.
+The Q-cumulant technique~\cite{Bil11} is used for computing 2- and 3- particle correlators.
+Also, the $v_{2}$ is estimated from 2- and 4-particle Q-cumulants.
+The $v_{2}$ is taken as the average of $v_{2}$\{2\} and $v_{2}$\{4\} to calculate the 3-particle $\gamma$ correlator~\cite{Abe13}.
+The correlations for the positive-positive and the negative-negative charge pairs are found to agree with each other within the statistical uncertainties and are combined into one set of points, denoted as the same sign charge pairs' correlations.
+The centrality dependence of the 2-particle $\delta$ correlator for different charge combinations for AMPT, CME and charge-shuffled samples are shown in Fig.\ref{fig2} (Top Left).
+As the correlation values are quite small for the AMPT and charge-shuffled samples, so for these samples, the correlation values of y-axis are given with magnified scales on the right hand side of each figure.
+Only the charge-shuffled points obtained from CME sample is shown in the figure for the sake of clarity as charge-shuffled points obtained from AMPT sample agree within errors to those of charge-shuffled points from CME sample.
 It is observed that the opposite sign (OS) charge pairs' correlations are stronger and negative whereas the same sign (SS) charge pairs' correlations are positive.
-For both same and opposite signs charge pairs' correlations, the magnitude of correlations increases with decrease in the centrality.
-The centrality dependence of the 3-particle $\gamma$ correlator for OS and SS charge pairs is displayed in Fig.\ref{fig2} (Middle) for default AMPT (with no signal injection) and CME samples.
+For both same and opposite sign charge pairs' correlations, the magnitude of correlations increases with decrease in the collision centrality.
+The centrality dependence of the 3-particle $\gamma$ correlator for OS and SS charge pairs is displayed in Fig.\ref{fig2} (Top Right) for AMPT (with no signal injection), CME, and charge-shuffled samples.
 Strong correlations are seen for the SS charge pairs whereas weaker correlations are observed for the OS charge pairs.
 The strength of correlations decreases with increasing collision centrality as the percentage of the externally injected signal decreases with increasing collision centrality.
-Further, it is worth noting that for the SS charge pairs, $\delta$ is positive and $\gamma$ is negative whereas for the OS charge pairs exactly reverse is observed i.e., $\delta$ is negative and $\gamma$ is positive as expected in case of the CME.
-Also, magnitude of these $\delta$ and $\gamma$ are approximately equal.
-Fig.\ref{fig2} (Right) exhibits $\Delta\gamma$ variation with collision centrality for different AMPT samples.
-For the AMPT events with no signal injection, $\Delta\gamma$ is small whereas for CME sample, $\Delta\gamma$ has maximum value for 60-70\% collision centrality and it decreases with increasing collision centrality i.e., decreasing externally injected CME signal.
+Further, it is worth noting that in case of the CME sample for the SS charge pairs, $\delta$ is positive and $\gamma$ is negative whereas for the OS charge pairs, $\delta$ is negative and $\gamma$ is positive.
+The correlations for the charge-shuffled are negative and have similar magnitude for both SS and OS charge pairs.
+Fig.\ref{fig2} (Bottom) exhibits $\Delta\gamma$ variation with collision centrality for different samples.
+For the AMPT events with no signal injection and charge-shuffled samples, $\Delta\gamma$ is small whereas for the CME sample, $\Delta\gamma$ has maximum value for 60-70\% collision centrality and it decreases with increasing collision centrality i.e., decreasing externally injected CME signal.